microprediction/timemachines/README.md

 ### Skater "s" argument

-The callee must initialize state if it receives an empty dictionary.
-It should return to the caller anything it will need for the next invocation.
+The internal state of the skater, intended to summarize everything we need to know from the past.

 ### Skater "k" argument